praeclarum/Continuous/README.md

 ## Running

 Run the debug version of your app.
 It should start as normal.

-Verify that the Xamarin Inspector is installed and running by looking for the enabled cross-hair icon in the debug toolbar.
-If you see that while debugging, you're all set.
-If not, make sure you have a debug build and that the Inspector is installed.

 ### Running Snippets